 The Audit Report SHALL state explicitly that it covers the relevant systems and processes used in the issuance of all Certificates that assert one or more of the policy identifiers listed in Section 7.1.6.1.
 The CA SHALL make the Audit Report publicly available.

-The CA is not required to make publicly available any general audit findings that do not impact the overall audit opinion.
-For both government and commercial CAs, the CA SHOULD make its Audit Report publicly available no later than three months after the end of the audit period.
-In the event of a delay greater than three months, and if so requested by an Application Software Supplier, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.
+The CA MUST make its Audit Report publicly available no later than three months after the end of the audit period.
+In the event of a delay greater than three months, the CA SHALL provide an explanatory letter signed by the Qualified Auditor.